 State and federal regulatory agencies have also focused on a possible connection between the operation of injection wells used for oil and gas waste disposal and seismic activity.
 Similar concerns have been raised that hydraulic fracturing may also contribute to seismic activity.
 When caused by human activity, such events are called induced seismicity.
 Some state regulatory agencies have adopted their regulations or issued orders to address induced seismicity.
 For example, the OCC has implemented volume reduction plans, and at times required shut-ins, for disposal wells injecting wastewater from oil and gas operations into the Arbuckle formation.
-In February 2018, the OCC revised well completion seismicity guidelines for operators in the SCOOP and STACK to reduce the threshold of seismic readings required to suspend hydraulic fracturing operations in some circumstances.
 Certain environmental and other groups have also suggested that additional federal, state and local laws and regulations may be needed to more closely regulate the hydraulic fracturing process.
 We cannot predict whether additional federal, state or local laws or regulations applicable to hydraulic fracturing will be enacted in the future and, if so, what actions any such laws or regulations would require or prohibit.
 Increased regulation and attention given to induced seismicity could lead to greater opposition to, and litigation concerning, oil and gas activities utilizing hydraulic fracturing or injection wells for waste disposal.
 Additional legislation or regulation could also lead to operational delays or increased operating costs for our customers, which in turn could reduce the demand for our services.